arjundevops-tech/interview-question/intervew-questions.md

 ------------------------
   # What were your roles and responsibilities when working with GitLab
   # Have you worked on Terraform from scratch?
-  # What are the monitoring tools experieance you have
+  # What are the monitoring tools experiance you have
-  # Have you ever configured configure promethous and grafana or you used as user
+  # Have you ever configured promethous and grafana or you used as user
   # What are the server less issues you resolved in gitlab
   # Can you explain me what is the different between scripted pipline and declarative pipeline in jenkins
   # what is the most complex pipline you have created